katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 -	Objective: Validate that the application works smoothly under load.
 -	Testers: Simulated users (using tools like JMeter).
 -	Method: Simulate multiple users accessing and updating profiles and game logs simultaneously.
 -	Success Metrics: No performance degradation, response times within acceptable ranges.

 ### 3. Test Scenarios
 **Scenario 1: Player Profile Creation and Editing**
 -	Test Objective: Verify that a user can create a profile, edit it, and the changes are saved correctly.
 -	Steps:
-1. User clicks "Create Profile".
+1. User clicks "Add New Profile".
 2. User inputs character name and saves.
 3. User later edits the profile and updates the stats.
 4. Verify changes are reflected in the profile.